 Data

-What is the data CLI Tool?
+What is the Data CLI Tool?

-A command-line interface for searching, exploring metadata, and downloading data registered in the Virtual Cell Platform (“VCP”).
+A command-line interface for searching, exploring metadata, and downloading data registered in the Virtual Cells Platform (“VCP”).
 This tool allows you to search for data across multiple scientific domains, without needing to write code or scripts.

 Metadata Schemas